 Choose a wedding photographer whose style you like!
 Photography is the same as any other type of art.
 It is not viable to choose a wedding photographer then ask them to shoot in the style of a photographer that you did not book.
 After all, would you hire break-dancers to perform at your reception and then ask them to dance in the style of ballroom?

 I know it may sound cheesy when photographers talk about investments; however this is what your photography is.
 I always find it strange that people will spend £500 on cars they have for three hours, £1000 on a cake that will be cut apart and eaten after a few hours, thousands on a venue that they will have for a few hours…..and then scrimp on their photography, something that they will not only have for a lifetime, but your photographer will often spend weeks on your wedding, so what is the actual cost, when you break down the hours.
 I advise brides and couples to spend as much as they can afford to on three things.
 Their dress – it is important to feel a million dollars on your day, this will reflect in your images and how you are for the whole day.
 Their make-up – the wonders a good make-up artist can make are sometimes unbelievable.
 Having your make up professionally done and done well, again helps you to feel the best you can feel on such an important day, this will keep you glowing throughout the day.
 Sorry guys but I have never heard anyone every say about a wedding “did you see the guys suits, they were amazing” or “didn’t the groom look amazing”…have you?
 And of course your photography and video / cinema.
-If you have a budget and have to cut something short, look at other things….. sorry to suppliers of these other things that I am about to name but …..
+If you have a budget and have to cut something short, look at other things….. sorry to suppliers of these other things that I am about to name, its not a dig, but …..
 I have shot weddings many times where everything is so rushed that the wedding photographer does not even have time to images of the car, so all that money is spent for a few hours and that is it.
 Most people will have someone among their family or friendship network that have a lovely car that can be used.
 The food, a good feed is always lovely, of course it is.
 But again have you ever heard anyone say about a wedding “did you taste how amazing that food was?” and remember it for years to come.
 Are the the images people will want to put on Facebook ?These are just a couple things to think about, if you have tight budgets, rather than booking cheaper photography.